 THE TRANSPORT AND DISTRIBUTION OF OUR COLLECTIONS

-After manufacturing, our collections are sent to our physical points of sale in 40 countries or go straight to customers when they order online.
+After manufacturing, our collections are sent to our physical points of sale in 40 countries, or else go straight to customers, when they order online.

-To reduce the impact of our distribution, we are working on the design and management of our points of sale and maximizing the use of low-carbon transport and delivery methods.
+To reduce the impact of our distribution, we are working on the design and management of our points of sale and maximising the use of low-carbon transport and delivery methods.

 Energy consumption and shop fittings

-We strive to continually reduce energy consumption at our points of sale by using renewable energy and low-energy lighting as much as possible.
+We strive to continually reduce energy consumption at our points of sale by using renewable energy and low-energy lighting as far as possible.

 • Entire network of stores in France supplied with renewable energy.